 VA disability ratings are not completely irrelevant in TDIU matters.
 In fact, the rating scale still plays a significant role.
 Generally, veterans might qualify for TDIU benefits under the following circumstances:

 —A single service-connected disability with a 60% rating, or

 —A combination of service-connected disabilities with at least a 70% rating; at least one disability must have a 40% rating.

 There are limited circumstances where a veteran can’t meet the above qualifications but can still be eligible for TDIU.
-Rather surprisingly, unemployment is not a qualification for TDIU VA benefits.
+Somewhat surprisingly, unemployment is not a qualification for TDIU VA benefits.
 Applicants can be working and still receive them.
 The U.S. Code is quite clear that only substantial, gainful employment in an unsheltered environment derails these applications.

 In terms of unsheltered employment, a family-owned or veteran-owned business is an example of a sheltered work environment.
 Workers in these environments often get additional time off for bad days.
 Additionally, supervisors often look the other way if the veteran comes in late or leaves early.
 These accommodations are unavailable in unsheltered environments.